-On 16 December 2002, one of the biggest chart wars in history was launched, when two pop bands, recently formed on primetime TV on Popstars: The Rivals, released their debut singles with the aim of topping the festive chart.
+On December 16 2002, one of the biggest chart wars in history was launched, when two pop bands, recently formed on primetime TV on Popstars: The Rivals, released their debut singles with the aim of topping the Official Christmas Chart.

 In one corner we had boyband (or "male vocal harmony group") One True Voice.
 And in the other?
 Oh, just a little girl group you may or may not have heard of: Girls Aloud.